Resonanz/egui-widget-texicon/README.md

 # egui-widget-shapes
-An egui widget that combines an icon and text, often found in modern UIs.
+An egui widget that combines an icon + text, as often found in modern UIs.

 ## Links